spinnaker/spinnaker.io/content/en/docs/guides/runbooks/sharding-spinnaker.md

 title: "Sharding Spinnaker"
 linkTitle: "Sharding Spinnaker"
 weight: 2
-description: "This document shows you how to shard traffic to different areas of Spinnaker"
+description: "This document shows you how to shard traffic to different areas of Spinnaker."
 ---

 ## Intro